csea-nitw/Systems-Design/README.md

 # Systems Design

-Progrm files for basic fundamentals of Systems Design in JavaScript and Python.
+Program files for basic fundamentals of Systems Design in JavaScript and Python.